tumagonx/nwjs_docs_old/Debugging-with-devtools.md

 ## Bugs of Developer Tools

-Currently not everything of developer tools is working well, bellow are the things that don't work:
+Currently not everything of developer tools is working well, below are the things that don't work:

 * node modules don't shown in script sources